 Using Our Copyright Infringement Letter

-When you download the template letter, you can then edit it to cover your specific circumstances.
+When you download the template letter, you can then edit it to cover your specific circumstances in Microsoft Word.
 You will need to set out a description of what you have that has copyright protection.
 You will also need to set out what the infringing party has done wrong.

 Does your Material have Copyright Protection?